 The best way to learn conversational Spanish is by simply speaking.
 Constantly look for opportunities to test out your speaking skills.
-Busuu's Spanish classes online, for instance, are interactive, 45-minute group lessons, guided by a professional teacher.
-They are a great way to practise speaking Spanish and learn faster in a fun, safe environment.
+Spanish classes, for example, are a great way to practise speaking Spanish in a fun and safe environment.

 3. Buddy up

 We are more likely to achieve a goal when we share it, so encourage a friend or family member to learn Spanish with you.
 Switch your text messages, meals and movie nights to Spanish and have fun learning together.